qu1x/signifix/README.md

     appended along with a whitespace as in `±1.234␣Ki`.

-To align consistently, the placeholder is another two whitespaces as in `±1.234␣␣␣` while the thousands separator is a whitespace as in `±1␣023␣Ki`.
+To align consistently, the placeholder is another two whitespaces as in `±1.234␣␣␣` while the locale-sensitive thousands separator defaults to a whitespace as in `±1␣023␣Ki`.
+The locale-sensitive decimal mark defaults to a decimal point.
 The plus sign of positive numbers is optional.

 ## Usage